Under Medieval Hungary & the Ottoman Empire

 Post-WWII and the Communist Era (1947-1989)

-After World War II and the Holocaust, approximately 150,000 Jewish people were left in Hungary.
-Most of them lived in Budapest because the capital city escaped the deportations.
-Also, some survivors from the countryside preferred not to move back there because their houses had been looted by neighbors while they were away (the poignant movie, 1945, deals with the return of survivors).
+After World War II and the Holocaust, approximately 150,000 Jewish people remained in Hungary.
+Most of them lived in Budapest because, as mentioned, the capital city escaped the deportations.
+Also, some survivors from the countryside preferred not to go back there because their houses had been looted by neighbors while they were away and there were even some Jewish pogroms in the late 1940s (the poignant movie, 1945, deals with the return of survivors).

 International Jewish organizations like the American Jewish Joint Distribution Committee provided vital support – money, food, clothing, medicine – to help survivors get back on their feet.
 Understandably, many of them wanted to immigrate to Israel (aliyah) and there were various Zionist groups that facilitated and financed these trips.
-As a result, tens of thousands of Jewish people left the country immediately after the war and also after the Hungarian Revolution of 1956, moving to Israel but also to the United States and Western Europe.
+As a result, tens of thousands of Jewish people left the country immediately after the war and also after the Hungarian Revolution of 1956, moving to Israel, the United States, and Western Europe.

 The Communist regime was openly against religion.
-They mainly targeted the Roman Catholic Church, which had the most followers in Hungary, but they also reined in Jewish congregations.
+Their main target was the Catholic Church, which was the biggest, but they also reined in Jewish congregations.
 To make monitoring easier, in 1950 they forced the three opposing factions into a single organization and kept it under constant surveillance through secret agents.
 Also, they pressured the Jewish leadership to sell dozens of synagogues across the country that had lost its members and become abandoned as a result of the Holocaust.
 These buildings were then knocked down or unrecognizably transformed, often leaving no trace of their past.

 A sweeping nationalization program in 1949 meant that small retail and wholesale businesses were confiscated by the state.
 Among these were tens of thousands of Jewish-owned stores whose owners often ended up as employees in their companies, now working for the state.

-In 1950-51, the Communists Party deemed thousands of families class enemies and evicted them from their Budapest homes.
-They were sent to small eastern Hungarian villages where they lived in abject poverty, doing agricultural work.
+In 1950 and 1951, the Communists Party deemed thousands of families class enemies and evicted them from their Budapest homes.
+These people were sent to small eastern Hungarian villages where they lived in abject poverty, doing agricultural work.
 The evicted consisted mainly of former aristocrats, army officers, and well-off businesspeople.
 It's estimated that 15-20 percent of the families were Jewish.
-Bizarrely, some of them had been taken to concentration camps just a few years before.
+Bizarrely, some of them had just returned from the concentration camps a few years earlier.
 (The main motivation of the evictions was to provide upscale accommodation for members of the Communist Party.)

 Despite the fact that many in the Communist elite and administration were Jewish, especially up to the late 1950s, the system was far from favorable to Jews as the examples above show.
-The main enemy of the Communist regime was the vaguely defined capitalist class – everyone from skilled artisans to shopkeepers, teachers, merchants, lawyers, doctors, and industrialists – into which most Jewish people fell.
-There were several Jewish pogroms in the late 1940s and anti-Semitic flare-ups throughout Communism.
-Publicly confronting the events of the Holocaust was out of the question.
+The main enemy of the Communist regime was the vaguely defined capitalist class – everyone from skilled artisans to shopkeepers, teachers, merchants, lawyers, doctors, and industrialists – into which most Jewish people belonged.
+But it's also true that the Hungarian Communist Party didn't encourage or incite anti-Semitism.

 The Present Day

 With an estimated population of 80,000 to 120,000, Budapest is still home to the largest Ashkenazi community in continental Europe.
 The vast majority of the people aren't religious, although the usually deserted Dohány Street Synagogue fills up during the High Holiday services.
 Orthodox Jews have almost totally disappeared from Hungary as a result of the Holocaust and the post-war emigration to Israel and the United States, both of which impacted them disproportionately.
-The few of them who haven't left live near the central synagogue on Kazinczy Street.
+The handful who stayed here live near the central synagogue on Kazinczy Street.
 During Sukkot, one can still see their booths (sukkah) set up in the courtyard.

 Few people know that Satmar and Pupa Jews, the two biggest Hasidic sects in the United States today, both originate from Hungary.
 In fact, the older members in New York's Williamsburg neighborhood still speak fluent Hungarian.